Table of Contents (click to expand)

 Incredible, isn’t it?

-So a Tesseract is a real concept (which is mathematically absolutely plausible), and not just a bright blue cube, which they fight over in The Avengers.
+So a tesseract is a real concept (which is mathematically absolutely plausible), and not just a bright blue cube that they fight over in The Avengers or a time-bending room in Interstellar.

 Last Updated By: Ashish Tiwari